-In year one of this plan, Council debt will rise by \$10 million as we fund improvements, agreed by the previous Council, to Te Kūiti's drinking water pipe and reservoir network.
+In year one of this plan, Council debt will rise by \$10 million as we fund improvements to Te Kūiti drinking water pipe and reservoir network.

-Under this plan revenue from rates will increase by 9.54 % above the current year's rate take to cover the additional costs that inflation has wrought upon us and to cover other cost increases, many related to changing weather patterns.
+Under this plan revenue from rates will increase by

+9.54 % above the current year's rate take to cover the additional costs that inflation has wrought upon us and to cover other cost increases, many related to changing weather patterns.